 Whitney Peak Hotel, Reno, Nev.

 Hosted by Nevada Cancer Coalition, the Nevada Cancer Control Summit is a statewide conference featuring sessions on targeted topics across the cancer spectrum.
 The Summit brings together physicians, nurses, advocates, survivors, administrators, and more to share cutting-edge information, update practitioners on the latest topics in cancer care, and strengthen the coalition to further cancer control efforts in Nevada.

 The Summit offers continuing education credits for physicians, nurses, cancer registry professionals, and oftentimes credits for other specialty areas.
 Click the CME/CE tab for updated credit information.

-2021 Summit Exhibitors and Sponsors
+Special Thanks to Our 2021 Summit Exhibitors and Sponsors

 Gilead Sciences, Inc.

 Summit Tote Sponsor

 Exhibitor Bingo Sponsor - Who doesn't like to sponsor games?

 Breakfast & Break Sponsor - Comprehensive Cancer Centers of Nevada